Key takeaways

 “In an environment of rising interest rates, bonds with longer maturities will typically experience more downward price pressure.”

 “People choose to invest in bonds for different reasons,” notes Haworth.
-“First, they provide a consistent and steady income stream and the principal is usually repaid when the bond matures.
-A second reason bonds help a portfolio is that in most environments, if the economy slows, interest rates tend to fall, which boosts bond prices.”
-That positive price action, says Haworth, often helps “smooth the ride” for investors by mitigating some of the volatility inherent in owning equities.
-Equities prices tend to fluctuate more in periods when the economy is challenged.
+“First, they provide a consistent and steady income stream, and the principal is usually repaid when the bond matures.
+A second reason is that in most environments, if the economy slows, interest rates tend to fall, which boosts bond prices.”

 How to assess bond quality

-“Quality is a measure of the likelihood of default by a bond issuer, which can include missing interest payments to bondholders or failing to repay principal when bonds reach maturity,” says Haworth.
-Quality is measured by bond ratings of issuers from independent rating agencies.
-Investment-grade bonds (those with a lower risk of default) have ratings of or above BAA (on the ratings scale used by Moody’s) or BBB (on the scale used by Standard & Poor’s or Finch).
+In the case of bonds, quality is measured by the issuers’ bond ratings, which are assessed by independent ratings agencies.
+Investment-grade bonds (those with a lower risk of default) have ratings of or above BAA (on the ratings scale used by Moody’s) or BBB (on the scale used by Standard & Poor’s or Fitch).

 Types of bonds to consider for diversification